smcantab/chen5595-fall2020/docs/project.md

 # Project

 The project is the focal point of this course.
 It will provide you with an opportunity to go through the full research cycle: You will have to assemble a team, identify an idea, write a proposal, conduct the research, write a report in the format of a research paper, and present it to your peers.
-The best possible outcome would be a publishable or close to publishable project.
-Start early, you have a lot to learn and last minute projects will likely do poorly.
+The best possible outcome would be a publishable or close to publishable project. **Start early**, you have a lot to learn and last minute projects will likely do poorly.

 ## Timeline